Border (1997 film): Filming

 During production and filming, both the Indian Army and Air Force provided vehicles, grenades, rifles, machine guns and a man-portable anti-tank system, as well as uniforms and tactics used by the Pakistani Army during the Battle of Longewala.
-T-55 tanks resembling Chinese origin Pakistani Type-59s, weapons of the 70's era like MMGs, LMGs, RCLs, SLRs, L16 81mm mortars and Browning Hi-Power Pistols as well as Air Force Planes like Hawker Hunters and MiG-21s were shown.
+T-55 tanks resembling Chinese origin Pakistani Type-59s, weapons of the 70's era like MMGs, LMGs, RCLs, SLRs and Browning Hi-Power Pistols as well as Air Force Planes like Hawker Hunters and MiG-21s were shown.
 The Anti-Tank Rocket Launcher used by Sunny Deol during the iconic end scenes of the movie was the Carl-Gustaf M2.
 All the actors, especially Sunny Deol, Sunil Shetty, Akshaye Khanna, and Jackie Shroff, were extremely nostalgic and felt elated and honoured to be a part of such an epic war movie.
 After the filming, director Dutta said, "Border has a gigantic canvas on which I have tried to bring some real-life characters alive.
 It was shot in actual locations in the deserts of Rajasthan.
 For me, Border was like fighting a war."

 The background portions of Dharamvir's character, portrayed by Akshaye Khanna, were filmed in Ranikhet, Uttarakhand.